Huawei are best known for their smart phones (World No.2 after Samsung) and IT products.

 The most common use of the optimisers is where they are fitted on panels that get some shade.
 When the panel is shaded and its flow of current reduces, the optimiser automatically drops its voltage to raise the panel current matching the current of the rest of the string, and therefore limiting output losses to only the shaded panel.

-Huawei have a single and three phase energy meter, often called a ‘smart meter’ which is optional but provides some very useful additional reporting information.
+Huawei have a single and three phase consumption meter, often called a ‘smart meter’ which is optional but provides some very useful additional reporting information.
 Without the energy meter, the Huawei Fusionsolar reporting data (available free for both smartphone and web browser) will show the solar production.
 However, with the smart meter, the reporting shows imports of power from the grid, exports out to the grid as well as self-consumption of the solar.
 This data is provided 24 hours a day, not just when the solar is operating.

 When a battery is required, the smart meter is required to inform the inverter of household loads and therefore whether the inverter needs to release or store battery power.
 The reporting data then includes further information about the battery status, and charge and discharge information.